Shellywell123/RPCS3_Skate3_Custom_Parks_Swapper/README.md

 #### 2) Set script paths to be for your machine.

- - In the python script you need to change the the paths to be relative to the folders on your PC (I will leave mine in script as an example):
+ - In the `swap_custom_parks_out.py` script you need to change the the paths to be relative to the folders on your PC (I will leave mine in script as an example):

 ```python
 #paths for python